You Had to Be There (film)

 You Had To Be There: How the Toronto Godspell Ignited the Comedy Revolution, Spread Love & Overalls, and Created a Community That Changed the World (In a Canadian Kind of Way) is a 2025 American documentary film, directed by Nick Davis.

-The film centers on a 1972 production of the stage musical Godspell at the Royal Alexandra Theatre in Toronto, Ontario, from which many of its cast members would soon go on to have a transformative impact on both Canadian and American comedy through their involvement in projects such as The Second City and Saturday Night Live.
+The documentary film centers on a 1972 production of the stage musical Godspell at the Royal Alexandra Theatre in Toronto, Ontario, from which many of its cast members would soon go on to have a transformative impact on both Canadian and American comedy through their involvement in projects such as The Second City and Saturday Night Live.

 Cast members in the production included Martin Short, Eugene Levy, Dave Thomas, Gilda Radner, Victor Garber, Andrea Martin and Jayne Eastwood, with Paul Shaffer serving as musical director.

+At TIFF, the film was second runner-up for the People's Choice Award, Documentary.

 Production

-As no film footage of the original production survives, the film makes use of some animated segments to depict the original production, while relying mainly on contemporary interviews with the surviving cast members and other figures who have worked with or been influenced by them, as well as archival footage of Radner and John Candy.
+Due to the fact that no film footage of the original production survives, the film makes use of some animated segments to depict the original production synced to a tape of one performance by cast member Martin Short, while relying mainly on contemporary interviews with the surviving cast members and other figures who have worked with or been influenced by them, as well as archival footage of Gilda Radner and John Candy.

 Production on the film was first announced in 2024, with Judd Apatow signing on as executive producer.

 Distribution

 The film premiered in the Special Presentations lineup at the 2025 Toronto International Film Festival, screened at the Royal Alexandra.
+In April 2026, Greenwich Entertainment acquired the distribution rights for a September 2026 release.